2017 North Alabama Lions football team

-The 2017 North Alabama Lions football team represented the University of North Alabama during the 2017 NCAA Division II football season.
-They were led by first-yer head coach Chris Willis.
-The Lions played their home games at Braly Municipal Stadium and were members of the Gulf South Conference.
-They finished the season 5–5, 5–3 in GSC play to finish in a five-way tie for second place.
+The 2017 North Alabama Lions football team represented the University of North Alabama as a member of the Gulf South Conference (GSC) during the 2017 NCAA Division II football season.
+Led by first-year head coach Chris Willis, the Lions compiled an overall record of 5–5 with a mark of 5–3 in conference play, placing in a five-way tie for second in the GSC.
+North Alabama played home games at Braly Municipal Stadium in Florence, Alabama.

-This was their final season as a member of the GSC and NCAA Division II as they will begin a transition to NCAA Division I and the Football Championship Subdivision where they will be a member of the Big South Conference in 2019 after playing 2018 as an FCS independent.
+This was North Alabama 's final season as a member of the GSC and NCAA Division II as they began a transition NCAA Division I Football Championship Subdivision (FCS), first as an independent in 2018 before joining the Big South Conference in 2019.

 Schedule

 North Alabama announced its 2017 football schedule on April 12, 2017.
-The schedule consists of five home and away games in the regular season.
-The Lions will host GSC foes Delta State, Florida Tech, Mississippi College, and West Alabama, and will travel to Shorter, Valdosta State, West Florida, and West Georgia.
+The schedule consists of five home and five away games in the regular season.

-The Lions will host one of the two non-conference games against Texas A&M–Commerce from the Lone Star Conference and travel to Central Washington from the Great Northwest Athletic Conference.